zearp/OptiHack/README.md

 * [Homebrew](https://www.videolan.org) - The best known and most complete package manager for macOS.
 * [Rudix](https://rudix.org) - Less known, a lot less packages but they're all pre-compiled and don't require anything but the package themselves.

-### Issues
-* Sleep will not work properly with usb hubs, this includes some sata -> usb 3 dongles.
-Anything that acts as usb-hub will cause the machine to sleep and wake right up.
-I have no issues with sleep with usbb sticks and disks in normal usb 3 -> sata cases.
-They stay connected, even encrypted volumes and don't eject when the machine wakes up.
-Only devices that act as usb will cause issues.

-When dealing with sleep issues make sure to test things with no usb devices connected other than keyboard/mouse.
-Check if legacy rom loading is *enabled* in the BIOS.
-Disable; Power Nap and wake for ehternet access in ```System Preferences -> Energy Saver```.
-It is by [design](https://support.apple.com/en-gb/HT201960) macOS wakes your machine up periodically when ```Wake for Ethernet network access``` is enabled.
-If you still get wake-ups that could be related to WOL (Wake on LAN) try disabling WOL in the BIOS itself as well.

-If you have any issues where the machine wakes up right after falling asleep run ```log show --style syslog | fgrep "[powerd:sleepWake]"``` in a Terminal and find the wake reasons.
-If it says something about ```EHC1 EHC2/UserActivity Assertion``` or ```HID``` it means it was user input -- or a cat on the keyboard -- anything else with EHCx in it could point to some other usb device.
-There can also be another reason, find it in the log and try to fix it.
-It's part of the fun!

-If you have any issues where the machine wakes up after falling asleep run ```log show --style syslog | fgrep "[powerd:sleepWake]"``` in a Terminal and find the *WakeReason*.
-If it says something about EHCx/XHCx then there's a usb hub or disk that acts as hub.
-If it says something about HID it means it got woken up by mouse or keyboard event.
-There can also be another reason, find it in the log and try to fix it.
-It's part of the fun!

-When I was testing native hibernation with [HibernationFixup](https://github.com/acidanthera/HibernationFixup) the sleep logs were very helpful.
-They changed from ```Wake from Normal Sleep``` to ```Wake from Hibernate``` which would imply hibernation is working.
-Which is good because when set to mode ```25``` it writes the contents of the memory to disk instead of leaving it in there.
-Which means in case of a power outage you don't lose the contents of the memory.
-Waking up may become a bit slower though.

-* Boot logs, to get (early) boot logs execute ```log show --predicate 'process == "kernel"' --style syslog --source --last boot``` right after a reboot to get them.
-A good way to find errors regarding kext loading and such.
-* Cleaning logs, often it is nice to clean the logs when testing, execute ```sudo log erase --all``` to wipe them.
-* OpenCore doesn't remember the last booted volume!
-Press ```control + enter``` to set a new default.
-Wiping NVRAM can also help cure this.

 ### Misc
 Geekbench 4.